John A. Belding, P.E. – Director

 Brett Ellis, Ph.D., P.E.

-Dr. Brett Ellis, P.E. is an Assistant Professor in Mechanical Engineering Technology at the University of Maine and has worked in the mechanical engineering field for approximately 20 years, with 14 years of industrial experience.
+Dr. Brett Ellis, P.E. is an Assistant Professor in Mechanical Engineering Technology and Co-Director of the Center for Additive Manufacturing of Metals (CAMM) at the University of Maine and has worked in the mechanical engineering field for approximately 22 years, with 14 years of industrial experience.
 His industrial experience includes open hole testing in the oil and gas industry; failure analysis consulting; and extensive experience in the plastic processing industry, in which he designed plastic preforms and bottles, designed injection- and blow-molding tooling, designed and optimized polymer processing equipment, and led continuous improvement activities (e.g., Lean Six Sigma, SMED, and Gage R&R).
 Dr. Ellis’s professional interests include stress analysis, solid mechanics, continuous improvement (e.g., Lean Manufacturing, Six Sigma), design, and education.
 He is a licensed Professional Engineer in Georgia and Maine, and a Certified Six Sigma Black Belt.